hollyskinner97/my-task-manager-backend/README.md

 ## Features

+- **Token Authentication**: Users are given a token upon registration (JWT) which allows them to access the app functionality.
 - **Task Management**: CRUD (Create, Read, Update, Delete) operations for tasks.
 - **Task Completion**: Mark tasks as completed or not completed.
 - **Deadline Management**: Set deadlines, validate deadlines, and remove deadlines.